SomeWeekendReading/someweekendreading.github.io/_posts/2022-02-19-get-out-of-death-cults.md

   using federal funding as a bludgeon to _maximize misery and death._

-Note that voting for this proposal was nearly unanimous among Republicans, with the exceptions of Blunt and Collins and apparently a couple others who judiciously chose to be out of town.
+Note that voting for this proposal was nearly unanimous among Republicans, with the exceptions of Blunt and Collins (and, apparently, a couple others who judiciously chose to be out of town).

 __Conclusion:__ Republicans aren't just advocating bad policy any more.
 They're explicitly advocating policy that causes avoidable deaths.